Vapo41/C-Side-Guide/The Summit.md

 ![gif](gif link)

-This one is fairly self explanatory, but felt worth documenting as it saves a few seconds, making it potentially viable fullgame with pause buffering.
+This one is fairly self explanatory, but felt worth documenting as it saves around 2 seconds, making it potentially viable fullgame with pause buffering.
 The main thing to keep in mind for doing this demo unpaused is do a regular (non-demo) upright into the spring, then demo roughly around here.

 ![image](https://cdn.discordapp.com/attachments/785077819771453461/1015983873315840090/7cr2demo.png)